-Because of completing this course, you will be able to:
+Upon completion of this course, the student will be able to:

-SLO #01: ASSEMBLE HARDWARE AND SOFTWARE COMPONENTS BASED ON CUSTOMER REQUIREMENTS
+ASSEMBLE HARDWARE AND SOFTWARE COMPONENTS BASED ON CUSTOMER REQUIREMENTS (SLO #01).

 - distinguish the various hardware and software components of a computer system. - identify different hardware required for input, output, processing and storage of data on a personal computer. - discuss and relate the phases of the System Development Life Cycle.